 A comprehensive study of the principles of ionizing radiation and application of radiographic theory in dental hygiene practice.
 Radiation hygiene for operator and patient safety is emphasized.
 A radiation safety examination must be successfully completed in order to receive a grade for this course.
+Prerequisite(s): B.S.D.H.
+Admission.
 Corequisite(s): DHYG 3120L